ArasLabs/dss-sample-application/README.md

 ### Pre-requisites

-1. Aras Innovator installed (version 11.0 SP15)
+1. Aras Innovator installed (version 12.0 SP4)
 	* Note: This sample application requires two Innovator instances to install
+	* Note: This sample application should be compatible with any version of 12.0 SPX
 2. Agent Service installed
 3. Conversion Server installed
 	* You can refer to the [Sample Guide](https://github.com/ArasLabs/dss-sample-application/blob/master/Documentation/Aras%20Innovator%2011.0%20-%20DSS%20Sample%20Package%20Guide.pdf) for steps on configuring your Conversion Server